After your Procedure and Discharge

 After your procedure you will recover in comfortable reclining chairs.
 Refreshments are available at this time.

 Your Surgeon/Specialist or Nurse will discuss any follow up treatment before arranging your discharge from hospital.
 Upon discharge you will need to be driven home by a responsible adult.

-You will need to have a responsible adult to stay with you for at least 24 hours following your procedure.
+You will need to have a responsible adult to stay with you at least overnight following your procedure.